bluerobotics/ping-viewer/docs/firmware-update.md

 ![Manual Firmware Update](/ping-viewer/images/firmware-update/manual.png)

-[//]: # (Can we add a subsection here about updating through BR companion computer?
-This would likely be helpful for anyone who doesn't want to take apart their ROV but wants to update the firmware)

 ## Device recovery

 If the device is not working after flashing a new firmware, or if some problem was encountered during installation, a recovery process may be necessary.